What you should know about sexual harassment: Dubai and UAE laws

 • Attempting to have non-consensual penetration with the victim.

-• Forcing a person to carry out sexual acts, e.g., oral sex and other sexual acts.
+• Forcing a person to carry out sexual acts, such as oral sex or other sexual acts.

-• Unwanted sexual contact of any kind, e.g., fondling
+• Unwanted sexual contact of any kind, such as fondling.

-As a witness of a sexual harassment episode, you can do the following:
+As a witness of a sexual harassment incident, you can take the following actions:

-• Get someone else to intervene: you may inform a supervisor, another colleague, or a person whose job is to handle such situations.
+• Inform a supervisor, colleague, or someone whose job is to handle such situations if you cannot intervene directly.

-• Keep a record of the incident: this helps you accurately recall the harassment and provide evidence should the victim decide to file a complaint with the relevant authorities.
+• Keep a record of the incident to accurately recall the harassment and provide evidence if the victim decides to file a complaint with the relevant authorities.

 UAE laws on sexual harassment can be found in the Penal code: Federal Law Number 3 of 1987.
 Articles 358 and 359 of this law details the law’s definition of sexual harassment and the applicable punishments.

-In times past, UAE and Dubai had considered “sexual harassment” a crime against women and had laws drafted in that light.
+Initially, UAE and Dubai had considered “sexual harassment” a crime against women and had drafted laws in that light.
 However, the term was recently broadened to include men as victims, and recent changes in the law reflect this new position (Law Number 15 of 2020).
-So male and female victims of sexual harassment are now treated equally.
+Both male and female victims of sexual harassment are now treated equally under the law.

 Articles 358 and 359 of the Federal Law Number 3 of 1987 of the UAE penal code outlines the punishments and penalties for sexual harassment.